Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Discussion

 \section{Discussion}

 The proposed PROBE method is a novel estimation strategy for sparse high-dimensional linear models.
-The Bayesian sparse linear model framework is minimally influence by prior model assumptions.
-The key aspects of the proposed estimation procedure are the use of the partitioned ECM framework with expanded parameters, and the use of plug-in empirical Bayes estimates of hyperparameters.
+The Bayesian sparse linear model framework is minimally influenced by prior model assumptions.
+The key aspects of the proposed estimation procedure are the use of the partitioned ECM framework with expanded parameters and plug-in empirical Bayes estimates of hyperparameters.
 Two variants of the methodology were proposed.
-The one-at-a-time variant is closer to a PX-ECM algorithm, with the difference between the use of an empirical Bayes E-step.
+The one-at-a-time variant is closer to a PX-ECM algorithm but differentiated by the use of an empirical Bayes E-step.
 This E-step was used because Bayes factors will favor the null model when non-informative priors are used.
 The main motivation for the all-at-once version is to remove the impact of the updating order on the resulting estimates.
-For one-at-a-time type optimization methods the updating order must be supplied, and the results can be sensitive to this step.
+For the one-at-a-time type of optimization methods, the updating order must be supplied, and the results can be sensitive to this step.
 We demonstrated that the estimates of $p_m$ can be larger for variables updated first, even when chosen at random.

-In the simulation studies, all-at-once PROBE performed better than the one-at-a-time version, and the penalization or Bayesian variable selection methods.
+In the simulation studies, all-at-once PROBE performed better than the one-at-a-time version, penalization methods, and other Bayesian variable selection methods.
 While PROBE requires running $M+1$ linear models at each iteration of the algorithm, the program is not overly computationally intensive.
-The statistical code utilizes \texttt{RcppArmadillo} \citep{EddSan14} which results in rapid M-step calculations.
-The all-at-a-once PROBE algorithm is scalable to larger problems.
-Each step of the EM requires $M$ linear regression models with complexity $O(q^2N+q^3)$ ($q=3$ for unadjusted models with an intercept), while updates of the E-step require $O(NM)$ complexity.
-As a result, the computational complexity for $K$ EM-steps is $O\{KM(N+q^2N+q^3)\}$ which grows linearly with $N$ and $M$.
-In comparison, the one-at-a-time version of the algorithm required many more steps to converge and was one of the slower procedures that we tested.
+The statistical code utilizes \texttt{RcppArmadillo} \citep{EddSan14}, which results in rapid CM-step calculations.
+In the simulation studies with $M=10^4$, all-at-once PROBE had similar computation times to popular penalization approaches.
+One-at-a-time PROBE required more steps to converge than all-at-once and was one of the slower procedures tested.